Leroy-N/Leroy-N/README.md

 I can easily adapt to any software if need be.

 Fun Fact:
-I am from Trinidad adn Tobago (Yes I can turn my dialect on and off) I love Slay the Spire.
+/n I am from Trinidad adn Tobago (Yes I can turn my dialect on and off)
+\n I love Slay the Spire.
 Jon Bellion is my favourite artist.

 Hobbies: Gym, Boxing, Cooking, Baking, Learning